harness/developer-hub/release-notes/delegate.md

 This release includes the following fixes:

-- A project level template crashed when opened.
+- A project-level template crashed when opened.
 (CDS-71980, ZD-45950)

   The three hyphens, `---` used in the YAML as YAML document separator was being replaced by `---\n` with an empty string due to a logic in the code.
 This logic made the YAML invalid.